Hannah Palmer Busts Out Of Pink Lace Lingerie On Instagram

 According to a piece by Thema News, owing to her sultry looks and curvaceous figure, the blonde bombshell has been likened to supermodel Kate Upton.
 Per the article, Hannah bears a slight resemblance to Kate and added that although Hannah is beautiful in her own right, it does not harm to look a little like Kate.

-This is because the resemblance does Hannah nothing but favors because she gets a lot of attention on social media for that.
+This is because the resemblance does Hannah nothing but favors — she gets a lot of attention on social media for that.